Warriors barrel into NBA playoffs, Lakers in play-in

 The Timberwolves snatched the eighth spot from New Orleans with a tumultuous 113-108 victory over the Pelicans.

 The Timberwolves never led until the fourth quarter.
-A heated exchange between forward Kyle Anderson and center Rudy Gobert during a second-quarter timeout ended with Gobert taking a swing at his teammate before others stepped in to separate the two.
+They were down by 12 when a heated exchange between forward Kyle Anderson and center Rudy Gobert during a second-quarter timeout ended with Gobert taking a swing at his teammate before others stepped in to separate the two.

-Minnesota quickly announced that Gobert would not return to the game, and Jaden McDaniels then had to leave the game after injuring his hand punching a wall in frustration.
+"Guys were just frustrated -- we weren't playing well, we weren't sharing the ball, we looked sluggish," Timberwolves coach Chris Finch said.
+"But obviously it's not something we're going to be able to tolerate here."

-"We made the decision to send Rudy Gobert home after the incident in the second quarter," Timberwolves president Tim Connelly said.
-"His behavior on the bench was unacceptable and we will handle the situation internally."
+Minnesota quickly announced that Gobert would not return to the game, and Jaden McDaniels also had to leave the contest after injuring his hand punching a wall in frustration.

 However, Karl-Anthony Towns scored 12 of his 30 points in the final quarter and the Timberwolves -- with 26 points and 13 rebounds from Anthony Edwards -- withstood a 42-point performance from New Orleans' Brandon Ingram to give themselves a more favorable play-in position.